A separation theorem for entire transcendental maps: Global counting: proof of Theorem B

 Let us first show how Theorem B follows from Theorem \ref{Global counting theorem}.

 \begin{proof}[Proof of Theorem B] Let $G$ be the finite collection of $L$ fixed rays given in Theorem B, which includes all rays which do not land alone at repelling fixed points.
 Let $\FF'$ be the finite collection of $L$ fundamental domains in which the rays in $G$ are asymptotically contained.
-By adding a finite number of fundamental domains to $\FF'$, (whose fixed rays must land alone at repelling fixed points), we obtain a new finite collection $\FF \supset \FF'$ which is complete and full (informally, we first add all fundamental domains which intersect $D$ and are not already in $\FF'$, and then "fill in" the gaps in between non-consecutive domains).
-Set $N=\#\FF$, and let $\GG \supset G$ be the collection of $N \geq L$ rays associated to $\FF$ .
+By adding a finite number of fundamental domains to $\FF'$, (whose fixed rays must land alone at repelling fixed points), we obtain a new finite collection $\FF \supset \FF'$ which is complete and full (informally, we first add all fundamental domains which intersect $D$ and are not already in $\FF'$, {then add those which are "temporarily" visited by some fixed ray} and then "fill in" the gaps in between non-consecutive domains). {Since all fixed rays land, we have added only a finite number of new domains.} Set $N=\#\FF$, and let $\GG \supset G$ be the collection of $N \geq L$ rays associated to $\FF$ .
 By Theorem \ref{Global counting theorem} there exist $N+1$ fixed points counted by multiplicity which are either landing points of some $g\in \GG$, or interior fixed points.
 Now note that the $N-L$ rays in $\GG \setminus G$ are necessarily fixed rays which land alone at repelling (hence simple) fixed points.
 Therefore there are exactly $N-L$ simple fixed points which are landing points of these $N-L$ rays.
 Thus the remaining $L+1$ fixed points (counted with multiplicity) are either landing points of a ray $g\in G$ or interior fixed points. \end{proof}

 Before proving Theorem \ref{Global counting theorem} we would like to emphasize the following simple but rather surprising corollary.